 Maximum Burst Mode

-- Great DSLR cameras for beginners should be able to record at least five frames per second in burst mode at full resolution when shooting in JPEG.
+- Great DSLR cameras for beginners, like the Nikon D810, should be able to record at least five frames per second in burst mode at full resolution when shooting in JPEG.
+This is an important consideration when thinking about a camera’s shooting speed.

 - The DSLR will slow down considerably if you’re using burst mode in the RAW format though.